-Reflecting improvements in the efficiency of customers' production does not encourage diversified mining companies to focus on selling to customers deploying the best available technologies to improve efficiency or using offsetting to reduce emissions.
+Reflecting improvements in the efficiency of customers' production emissions.
 We see this as a legitimate decarbonisation strategy and arguably the only one that will enable diversified miners to retain a significant iron ore business while claiming alignment with climate goals.
 Given the limited variation in the emissions intensity of listed steel manufacturers at present [8], we do not see this as a significant issue at this point but believe it will become so over time.
 We continue to welcome feedback on how emissions factors that reflect the efficiency of a customers' production could be reliably calculated.
+One option we will consider for future developments of this methodology is to use the average emissions factors associated with customers' use and processing of a mining companies' sold products if these emissions factors are disclosed by the mining company.

 Using industry-wide emissions factors improves comparability of our intensity estimates for the sector.
-However, a potential limitation of this approach is that it
+However, a potential limitation of this approach is that it does not encourage diversified mining companies to focus on selling to customers deploying the best available technologies to improve efficiency and reduce